Home » National Parks » Wind Cave National Park » Powerful, Unexpected Day in Wind Cave National Park

 A short side trail climbs a rise to the burial site for Alvin McDonald, one of the first explorers of the wind cave system.
 He mapped the first 7-8-miles of the cave using only a candle at the tender age of 18.
 Hard to imagine what that was like.
 Sadly, a marked plaque details how he succumbed to typhoid fever at 20, in 1893.

-Sacred Natural Entrance surrounded by Prayer Cloths
+Sacred Natural Cave entrance surrounded by lush greenery and colorful fabric Prayer Cloths

 Prayer Cloths-Sacred Natural Entrance

 Did you know Wind Cave is the site of the Lakota Emergence Story?
-Wind Cave is a sacred site, representing part of the Lakota creation narrative-Lakota Emergence Story.
+Wind Cave is a sacred site, representing part of the Lakota creation narrative: Lakota Emergence Story.
 According to this story, Wind Cave is a passageway through which a portal leads to the Spirit World, which is where the first humans lived, waiting for the earth to be ready.
 The Lakota have a spiritual connection to the cave.
 Lakota people refer to Wind Cave as Maka Oniye, which literally means “breathing earth.”

 Alvin Mcdonal-Burial Site-Wind Cave National Park